faithks/faithks.github.io/Enhancement-Two.md

 - Algorithmic thinking and performance considerations
 - Searching and filtering algorithms
 - Code refactoring for scalability and maintainability
-- Use of enum types for data consistency
+- Use of Enum types for data consistency